KamyarEh/KamyarEhsani.github.io/README.md

 As I progress in my studies and career, I’m committed to learning from each experience and continuously improving.

+## Eduction
+University of Texas at San Antonio
+Bachelor of Science in Computer Science
+Starting: August 2024
+Expected Graduation: May 2028

 ## Skills
 *   Programming Languages: Python
 *   Data Visualization: Matplotlib, Plotly